Clinical and Counseling Services

 At the conclusion of your work or during the course of treatment with the therapist, you both may agree that continued, longer-term therapy or other assistance may be helpful to you.
 If this is the case, the therapist will work with you to find appropriate referrals in the community.

 There are occasions when a UC Irvine student comes in with an issue that involves their relationship with a spouse/partner or family member(s).
 In these situations, you and your therapist will assess the appropriateness of involving other parties in the therapy process.
-As with individual therapy, there is an eight-session limit.
 Your therapist will work with you to determine if the Counseling Center can meet your goals or whether you would be better served by a referral to off-campus resources.

 Even though some students are nervous at first about joining a group, many soon discover that it is the best approach for their particular concerns.
 Groups can be especially beneficial for students who learn from others or feel lonely, depressed, or anxious, or who are concerned about how they relate to other people.
 During your initial appointment, your therapist will help you explore the options for group work.